 - 6.1.
 The NPPF classifies property usage by vulnerability to flooding. - 6.2.
 The existing site usage is classified as "less vulnerable" on the ground floor (shop) and "more vulnerable" on the first floor (residential unit). - 6.3.
-Post development, the site will be classified as "more vulnerable" (residential), as the application is for the construction of a new single residential unit. - 6.4.
-Accordingly, it is considered that the vulnerability of the site as a whole will increase post development.
+Post development, the site will be classified as "more vulnerable" (residential) throughout, as the application is for the construction of a new single residential unit. - 6.4.
+Accordingly, it is considered that the vulnerability of the site as a whole will increase post development (introduction of a new residential unit).